Need human resources for your project?

-Lab manager position can come in many forms.
+Lab manager positions can come in many forms.
 In some establishments, a lab manager may be termed Head of Science or laboratory operation coordinator.
-This is because a lab manager’s tasks can be strategic, tactical or operational, depending on the size and the nature of the lab-affiliated organization.
+This is because a lab manager’s tasks can be strategic, tactical, or operational, depending on the size and the nature of the lab-affiliated organization.
 In academia, for example, a principal investigator may handle the strategic aspect of lab management, while a senior technician or postdoctoral researcher oversees the tactical and operational tasks.
-In a larger industrial lab, however, strategic, tactical and operational duties can split between two or more staff who interact with lab personnel and report to the organization’s executives.
+In a larger industrial lab, however, strategic, tactical, and operational duties can be split between two or more staff who interact with lab personnel and report to the organization’s executives.

 - Setting lab objectives

 - Designing long-term plans

 - Overseeing lab operations and relevant regulations